 Anyone who has been hurt in a motor vehicle incident involving alcohol, drugs, or illicit substances should seek legal counsel.
 The process of gathering evidence and presenting an argument for the recovery of losses and personal injury is complicated, and requires extensive experience with medical experts, law enforcement procedures, and compelling documentation.

-While many personal injury victims might not be sure whether their injury warrants medical care, it is better to be safe than sorry for several reasons:
+While many auto accident injury victims might not be sure whether their injury warrants medical care, it is better to be safe than sorry for several reasons:

 First, the law allows you to seek compensation for your losses associated with bodily injuries.
 This includes your losses leading up to a settlement or trial, as well as any losses you can prove you will likely have in the future.
 To fully understand and prove what those losses are, you must understand the extent of your injury.
 To fully understand the extent of your injury, you must be proactive with your medical care and work with someone qualified to diagnose your bodily injury.
 Since many permanent injuries do not seem that bad in the beginning, it is important to explore all injuries, even those that might seem like they will resolve on their own.